High-ranking officer accuses Edmonton police chief of deceit | CBC News

 "You said that [the reception] was too expensive and that if you did it for our community that you would have to do it for all," the committee member said at the meeting.

-Knecht told the committee member he had not seen the minutes of the February 2013 police commission meeting, at which the cancellation of the reception was discussed, and insisted he "never cancelled anything."
+Knecht told the committee member he had not seen the minutes of the February 2013 chief's committee meeting, at which the cancellation of the reception was discussed, and insisted he "never cancelled anything."

 The chief's pride reception was initiated in 2010 by Knecht's predecessor, Mike Boyd.
 Knecht replaced him as police chief in June 2011 and hosted pride receptions that year and again in 2012.